LosicLab/starchip/README.md

 Resources:

-	starchimp-circles can make use of multiple processors, modifiable in the paramters file.
+	starchip-circles can make use of multiple processors, modifiable in the paramters file.
 Run times vary and scale up with more samples.
 Expect at least 1 minute per sample.

 Output: